 This is especially problematic in light of the findings of one of the plaintiff’s experts.
 Using the extrinsic test, the expert found substantial similarity based on a combination of five elements.
 Some of those elements were in the public domain, but some were protectable.

 A different instruction didn’t specify that the “original” part of a work need not be new or novel.
 However, the instruction did state that elements from public domain or prior works aren’t original, and therefore not protectable by copyright.

 These omissions in the instructions weren’t technically incorrect, but the appellate court found them misleading.
 They suggested that notes strung together would not be copyrightable – even if they were arranged in an original, creative way, as “Taurus” was.

 The court found this to be prejudicial.
 The conclusions a reasonable jury could draw from the instructions and their omissions completely disregard the expert’s findings of substantial similarity under the extrinsic test.

 Ultimately, the decision was vacated in part and remanded for a new trial.

 And so the industry waits again for the outcome…

 Our firm focuses on intellectual property and entertainment law, including copyright, trademark, and patent-related matters.
 We would be happy to discuss your matter with you.
-Contact us at (561) 953-9300 or complete our website form to schedule your free consultation.
+Contact us to schedule your free consultation.